nrrb/mediumtalk/questions.md

 - What's a time when someone's perspective completely shifted your thinking?
 - How do you define success for yourself?
 - What's something you wish you could tell your younger self?
-- When was a time you had to stand up for something you believed in?
 - What's a pattern in your life that you've started to notice?
 - How do you deal with uncertainty in your life?
 - What's something that gives your life meaning?